 The Waldorf system differs from other conventional and independent systems of education, not so much in terms of content, but very much in terms of the timing and sequence for the introduction of subject matter.
 We intentionally wait for formal introduction of writing, reading and written arithmetic until the early elementary grades.

-Conveniently Located near Lake Zurich, Deer Park and Barrington, IL
+We are conveniently located near Lake Zurich, Deer Park and Barrington, IL

 Da Vinci Waldorf is located two blocks from Route 12/59 on Bonner Road.
 Our school is near Lake Zurich, Mundelein, Deer Park, Hoffman Estates and Barrington, IL.